sdsc-hpc-students/hpc-training-2020/week3/README.md

 # HPC Training:  Spring 2020
 ## WEEK 3: 01/23/2020

-### NOTE: These notes are from the 2019 course and will be updated.

 ## TOPIC:  CUDA/GPU Computing
 ## PRESENTED BY: Andreas Goetz (agoetz  at  sdsc.edu)